FleekHQ/fleek-docs/docs/fleek-cli/overview.md

 The Fleek CLI is a command line interface that allows you to interact and control Fleek suite of tools and products.
 Currently, you can access to our **hosting**  products, or retrieve an API key to authenticate yourself when using the [Fleek Storage JS](https://docs.fleek.co/storage/fleek-storage-js/).
 It is in active development, and we will continue to add the rest of our suite's tools in the future.

-### **Technical Documentation**
+### **Deployment Location Support**
-> This is a general overview of the Fleek CLI, and an example of how to work with it.
-To get started on it, install it and follow the information in the help commands.
-Currently IPFS is supported only for hosting deployments, Dfinity will be added soon!
+> Currently IPFS is supported only for hosting deployments.
+For users looking to hosting on the Internet Computer using our CLI, we recommend using DFINITY'S command line environment [(DFX)](https://sdk.dfinity.org/docs/developers-guide/cli-reference.html) as it supports further important customization related to your deployment on the IC.

 ## Fleek CLI Overview
 The Fleek CLI currently encompasses two main areas of Fleek.